 A conditional sentence simply tries to imagine the possible outcome in a certain condition.
-Also referred to as the ‘if clause’, the sentence is meant to describe the expected result should something happen either in the present or future or if something was to happen but for some reasons it didn’t.
+Also referred to as the ‘if clause’, the sentence is meant to describe the expected result should something happen either in the present or future or if something was to happen but for some reason it didn’t.

 Commonly, conditionals speak about real events that happen all the time.
 They can also speak about imagined events or imagined past events.